A question that arises is, “What are the best NERF guns?” Well, the answer is…. it depends!

 It might be getting a bit boring, but the NERF Rival Nemesis also picks up the title of the best Machine Gun too.

 I was tempted to give this one to the Prometheus, as it is set up as a heavy machine gun.
 However, much as I love the rate of fire and power (it is intoxicating!)
 I don’t like the way you have to hold it to fire.

 This is very easy, as we have mentioned elsewhere, our favorite Nerf blaster is the NERF Rival Nemesis, so if you can afford it, get it!

 Check out my full run-down of the best NERF machine guns here.

-Another top pick from the NERF Rival range, this compact little nerfgun also fires the foam hi-impact ammo.
-However this gun is spring powered, so no need for any batteries.
+Another top pick from the NERF Rival range, this compact little Nerfgun also fires foam hi-impact ammo.
+However this gun is spring-powered, so no need for any batteries.

 It holds an impressive 30 rounds in a surprisingly compact package.
 The loading mechanism is really clever, allowing you to drop ammo in to partially reload, while still keeping some ready to go if you get attacked actually making it more practical than many magazine-fed blasters.

 It features slam-fire, with a great trigger action, so you can spew those Rival rounds out at a pretty impressive rate when needed too.
 This makes it a NERF gun with balls in more ways than one!!